iguessthislldo/opendds-devguide-converter/devguide/conditions_and_listeners.rst

 Developers have the option of attaching multiple conditions to a single wait set as well as enabling multiple statuses per condition.

+.. _conditions_and_listeners--additional-condition-types:

 Additional Condition Types
 ==========================

+..
+    Sect<4.4.2>

 The DDS specification also defines three other types of conditions: read conditions, query conditions, and guard conditions.
 These conditions do not directly involve the processing of statuses but allow the integration of other activities into the condition and wait set mechanisms.
 These are other conditions are briefly described here.
-For more information see the DDS specification or the OpenDDS tests in $DDS_ROOT/tests/.
+For more information see the DDS specification or the OpenDDS tests in :ghfile:`tests/`.

+.. _conditions_and_listeners--read-conditions:

 Read Conditions
 ---------------

+..
+    Sect<4.4.2.1>

 Read conditions are created using the data reader and the same masks that are passed to the read and take operations.
 When waiting on this condition, it is triggered whenever samples match the specified masks.
 Those samples can then be retrieved using the ``read_w_condition()`` and ``take_w_condition()`` operations which take the read condition as a parameter.

+.. _conditions_and_listeners--query-conditions:

 Query Conditions
 ----------------

+..
+    Sect<4.4.2.2>

 Query conditions are a specialized form of read conditions that are created with a limited form of an SQL-like query.
 This allows applications to filter the data samples that trigger the condition and then are read use the normal read condition mechanisms.
-See Section :ref:`Query Condition` for more information about query conditions.
+See Section :ref:`content_subscription_profile--query-condition` for more information about query conditions.

+.. _conditions_and_listeners--guard-conditions:

 Guard Conditions
 ----------------

+..
+    Sect<4.4.2.3>

 The guard condition is a simple interface that allows the application to create its own condition object and trigger it when application events (external to OpenDDS) occur.